amazon-ion/ion-docs/docs/text.md

 # [Docs][docs]/ {{ page.title }}

-A [value stream][glossary-value-stream] in the text encoding must be a valid sequence of Unicode code points in any of the three encoding forms (i.e. UTF-8, UTF-16, or UTF-32).
+A [value stream][glossary-value-stream] in the text encoding must be a valid sequence of UTF-8 code points.

 ## ANTLR Grammar {#grammar}